Home > GK Article > World Laughter Day

 World Laughter Day

 The world today is full of tension.
-Right at the time one wakes up, the stoppage of water gives trouble and the time one goes to sleep, tension of tomorrow creeps in.
-And the worst thing, all these negative feelings put very bad effect on the overall health.
+Right at the time one wakes up, the stoppage of water gives trouble, and the time one goes to sleep, tension of tomorrow creeps in.
+And the worst thing is that all these negative feelings have a very bad effect on overall health.
 Both life and tension confluence together.
-But, the doctor says, "remove tension from life because tension can throw your life our of gear."
+But the doctor says, "Remove tension from life because tension can throw your life out of gear."
 Then, what is the remedy?
 Learn to laugh.
 Laughter is the cheapest and best wonder drug.
 If you know the art of laughing, you can lessen your sufferings, instill the element of love in others as well as in yourself.
-You can be at calm with your challenges if you have the weapon against all odds, i.e. laughter.
+You can be calm with your challenges if you have the weapon against all odds, i.e., laughter.

 World Laughter Day: A Necessary Celebration for Global Well-being

-When the world knew about the importance of laughter, earmarking a day exclusively as World Laughter Day was felt widely.
-People across the globe were advocating for promoting laughter on global scale, as laughter has the amazing ability to break barriers, promote peace, tame tension and achieve overall well-being.
-Though the effort was afoot on mass level, but the credit to initiate this global observance goes to Dr. Madan Kataria, a renowned physician.
-It was he who realized the colossal effects of laughter on mental, physical and emotional health.
-In a quest to create awareness among the people of this country, he championed the Laughter Yoga.
-This initiative was a movement that included both laughter exercises and yogic breathing for enhancing the overall well-being to the people at large.
+When the world knew about the importance of laughter, earmarking a day exclusively as World Laughter Day was widely accepted.
+People across the globe were advocating for promoting laughter on a global scale, as laughter has the amazing ability to break barriers, promote peace, tame tension, and achieve overall well-being.
+Though the effort was afoot on a mass level, the credit for initiating this global observance goes to Dr. Madan Kataria, a renowned physician.
+It was he who realized the colossal effects of laughter on mental, physical, and emotional health.
+In a quest to create awareness among the people of this country, he championed Laughter Yoga.
+This initiative was a movement that included both laughter exercises and yogic breathing for enhancing the overall well-being of the people at large.

 History of World Laughter Day

 The initiative of Dr Kataria transcended beyond India.
-His influence spread across various countries and in this way, he could inspire countless communities throughout the world to start laughter clubs so that people can embrace joy as a great means for the promotion of health and overall well being.
-The onerous and tireless effort of Dr Madan bore fruit and he became successful in getting the first Sunday of May being celebrated as the global laughter observance.
-This was quite a big achievement for not only of Dr Kataria, but India itself, because that big day could prove to be the reminder of the wondrous benefits of laughter and also its amazing ability to bring people together.
+His influence spread across various countries, and in this way, he could inspire countless communities throughout the world to start laughter clubs so that people can embrace joy as a great means for the promotion of health and overall well-being.
+The onerous and tireless effort of Dr Madan bore fruit, and he became successful in getting the first Sunday of May celebrated as the global laughter observance.
+This was quite a big achievement not only for Dr Kataria but also for India itself, because that big day could prove to be a reminder of the wondrous benefits of laughter and also its amazing ability to bring people together.

 The Purpose Behind Celebrating World Laughter Day

-In order to underscore the role of laughter in relieving stress, promoting peace and happiness and establishing harmony in the world.
-If the findings of various researches are to be believed, laughter is not less than a Miraculous Medicine.
+In order to underscore the role of laughter in relieving stress, promoting peace and happiness, and establishing harmony in the world.
+If the findings of various research are to be believed, laughter is no less than a Miraculous Medicine.
 It improves emotional resilience and helps people stay away from day-to-day stressors.

-Apart from that, the World Laughter Day does also highlight laughter’s ability to bridge cultural gaps and create a universal language of joy that goes beyond the geographical boundaries of nations.
-Laughter forges social connections, brings people together in unison, no matter whether people are in just a family setting, a workshop or in a public meeting.
+Apart from that, the World Laughter Day also highlights laughter’s ability to bridge cultural gaps and create a universal language of joy that goes beyond the geographical boundaries of nations.
+Laughter forges social connections, brings people together in unison, no matter whether people are in just a family setting, a workshop, or in a public meeting.

 What Happens When We Laugh: A Scientific Insight

-Contrary to the popular belief, laughter does not simply lighten mood.
-It plays crucial role in improving our health conditions and subsequently contributes to the physical and mental well-being.
+Contrary to popular belief, laughter does not simply lighten the mood.
+It plays a crucial role in improving our health conditions and subsequently contributes to the physical and mental well-being.

 Physical Benefits of Laughter

-1. Boosts Immunity: When we laugh often, the production of antibodies enhances, immune system gets strengthened and subsequently our body becomes more resistant to infections, diseases, etc.
+1. Boosts Immunity: When we laugh often, the production of antibodies is enhanced, the immune system gets strengthened, and subsequently our body becomes more resistant to infections, diseases, etc.

 2. Relieves Pain: Laughter helps us release endorphins.
 Endorphins are known as natural painkillers.
-When we laugh frequently, we become able to reduce discomfort and pain.
+When we laugh frequently, we are able to reduce discomfort and pain.

 Mental and Emotional Benefits of Laughter

-2. Enhances Mood: There are several hormones and neurotransmitters that get released after laughter.
-For example, dopamine, serotonin and neurotransmitters.
+2. Enhances Mood: There are several hormones and neurotransmitters that are released after laughter.
+For example, dopamine, serotonin, and neurotransmitters.

-3. Strengthens Social Connections: A shared laughter forges deep social relationships and thereby promotes social bonding.
+3. Strengthens Social Connections: Shared laughter forges deep social relationships and thereby promotes social bonding.

 4. Increases Cognitive Function: When people get engaged in laughter, they automatically get their brain activity stimulated.
 Apart from this, their creativity and problem-solving abilities also increase substantially.

-5. Improves Sleep Quality: A pleasing mood, induced by dose of laughter helps in restful and peaceful sleep.
+5. Improves Sleep Quality: A pleasing mood, induced by a dose of laughter, helps in restful and peaceful sleep.

 Final Thoughts: Laugh More, Live Better